chizer1/Locator/README.md

 1. First, you need an instance of SQL Server running.
 For local development, you can either:
    - Use the SQL Server image in this repository by running `docker compose up` from the root.
 This requires Docker Desktop to be installed (https://docs.docker.com/get-started/get-docker/)
    - Install SQL Server directly on your machine (https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
-2. Create the Locator database on your local SQL Server.
-   - Run `dotnet ef database update` from the root of the repository.

 # How to use / examples